Wharton MBA Classes, Courses & Curriculum

 Management Communication: Speaking and Writing

-Speaking: Strengthen your skills in persuasion, impromptu speaking, speaking confidently, handling Q&A, and speaking on camera during the Fall speaking course.
+Speaking: Strengthen your skills in persuasion, speaking confidently, and handling Q&A during the Fall speaking course.
 You’ll have a choice of advanced topics during the Spring speaking courses.

 Flexible Core Courses